List of Bangladesh One Day International cricket records: Fewest runs in an innings

 The lowest innings total scored in ODIs has been scored twice.
 Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for Bangladesh is 58 scored twice, once against West Indies in the 2011 Cricket World Cup and against India in June 2014.

 Most runs conceded an innings

-The fourth match of the 2005 Natwest Series against the England saw Bangladesh concede their highest innings total of 391/4.
+Bangladesh conceded that the most runs against India in 2022 in the third ODI is 409 runs.

 Fewest runs conceded in an innings

 The lowest score conceded by Bangladesh for a full inning is 44 scored by Zimbabwe in the fourth ODI of the 2009 series.

 Most runs aggregate in a match

 The highest match aggregate scored in ODIs came in the match between South Africa and Australia in the fifth ODI of March 2006 series at Wanderers Stadium, Johannesburg when South Africa scored 438/9 in response to Australia's 434/4.
 The 2019 Cricket World Cup game against Australia in Trent Bridge, Nottingham saw a total of 714 runs being scored.